reticulatedpines/magiclantern_simplified/src/libs/README.txt

 Both versions are supplied to make sure that Magic Lantern behaves the same no matter if compiled with or without -fPIC.

+Position Independent Code (PIC) allows Magic Lantern to run properly regardless of its base address.